I made some serious dollah’ bills as an online course creator.

-My main method of marketing was writing blog posts and making straightforward, barely-edited videos of me talking, and using that content to get found on Google and Youtube.
+My primary marketing method was writing blog posts, making short, barely-edited videos of me talking, and using that content to get found on Google and Youtube.

-I started in 2011, and at the height of my success I was having regular 10k months basically on autopilot, and several $30,000 months in almost pure profit selling a $200 course that was already pre-written and recorded, automatically sent to the customer, and didn’t require further time from me to deliver.
+I started in 2011, and at the height of my success, I was having regular 10k months basically on autopilot and several $30,000 months in almost pure profit selling a $200 course that was already pre-written and recorded, automatically sent to the customer, and didn’t require additional time from me to deliver.

 You might have read that and thought… ‘well, why the eff aren’t you still doing that?
-And teach me how to do THAT, please, because that sounds incredible!’
+Sounds incredible!’